 Students and PhD students – 380 PLN or 90 EUR

-Costs include conference ticket, conference materials, lunch and inaugural dinner.
+Costs include conference ticket, workshops, conference materials, lunch and inaugural dinner.

 Registration open while spaces last.